Inference in partially identified models with many moment inequalities using Lasso: Setup

-As in \citetalias{chernozhukov/chetverikov/kato:2014c}, we are implicitly allowing the collection $P$ of distributions of $X(\theta)$ and the number of moment (in)equalities, $k = p+v$ to depend on $n$.
+As in \citetalias{chernozhukov/chetverikov/kato:2014c}, we are implicitly allowing the distribution $P$ and the number of moment (in)equalities, $k = p+v$ to depend on $n$, and we assume that $2k-p >1$.
 In particular, we are primarily interested in the case in which $p=p_{n}\to \infty$ and $v=v_{n}\to \infty$ as $n \to \infty$, but the subscripts will be omitted to keep the notation simple.
 In particular, $p$ and $v$ can be much larger than the sample size and increase at rates made precise in Section \ref{sec:Assumptions}.
-We allow the econometric model to be partially identified, i.e., the moment (in)equalities in Eq.\ \eqref{eq:MI} do not necessarily restrict $\theta _{0}$ to a single value, but rather they constrain it to belong to the identified set, denoted by $\Theta _{I}(P)$.
+In addition, we allow the econometric model to be partially identified, i.e., the moment (in)equalities in Eq.\ \eqref{eq:MI} do not necessarily restrict $\theta _{0}$ to a single value, but rather they constrain it to belong to the identified set, denoted by $\Theta _{I}(P)$.
 By definition, the identified set is as follows:

+Since our econometric model is characterized by the moment (in)equalities in Eq.\ \eqref{eq:MI}, all of the parameter values in the identified set are considered to be observationally equivalent to $\theta _{0}$ in our econometric framework.

-Our goal is to test whether a particular parameter value $\theta \in \Theta $ is a possible candidate for the true parameter value $\theta _{0} \in \Theta_{I}(P)$.
+Our goal is to test whether a particular parameter value $\theta \in \Theta $ is a possible candidate for the true parameter value $\theta _{0} \in \Theta_{I}(P)$, or not.
 In other words, we are interested in testing:

-By definition, the identified set is composed of all parameters that are observationally equivalent to the true parameter value $\theta _{0}$, i.e., every parameter value in $\Theta _{I}(P)$ is a candidate for $\theta _{0}$.
-In this sense, $\theta=\theta _{0}$ is observationally equivalent to $\theta \in \Theta _{I}(P)$ and so the hypothesis test in Eq.\ \eqref{eq:HypTest} can be equivalently reexpressed as:
+In our partially identified framework, every parameter in the identified set $\Theta _{I}(P)$ is deemed observationally equivalent to the true parameter value $\theta _{0}$.
+In other words, we consider $H_{0}:\theta=\theta _{0}$ to be observationally equivalent to $H_{0}:\theta \in \Theta _{I}(P)$.
+As a consequence, Eq.\ \eqref{eq:HypTest} can be equivalently reexpressed as follows: